Tw1ddle/webgl-palette-shader/README.md

 # webgl-palette-shader

-WORK IN PROGRESS.

-TypeScript/WebGL single pass palette shader demo using three.js.
-You control a directional light and view a model of a city using a range of palettes.
-Try it out here.
+This is a single pass palette shader demo made using TypeScript, WebGL and three.js.
+A directional light hovering over a model of a city and lights it up with various colour palettes.
+Try it out here: http://www.samcodes.co.uk/webgl/palette-shader/

 ### Building ###